2martens/web-platform-edition/README.md

 --> All references and the whole file will be changed <--

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the 2martens Web Platform Edition.
+This Symfony2 distribution comes with the 2martens Web Platform in addition to all the great things you already with the Symfony Standard Edition.

+This distribution can be used to develop applications and plugins for the Web Platform that make use of the package system.
+Furthermore it is a production ready community platform.
+The distribution alone already provides this frontend functionality:

+- user registration and login
+- conversations between users
+- members list
+- Dashboard
+- minimal frontend message system (allows you to write short contents that appear in the Dashboard)

+This basic setup allows you to create a community long before your actual project is programmed (if you decide to go crazy and develop a fully customized project instead of using applications).

+On the backend side you get a full ACP that will be used by every plugin and application for this web platform.

-This document contains information on how to download, install, and start using Symfony.
-For a more detailed explanation, see the [Installation][1] chapter of the Symfony Documentation.
+This document contains information on how to download, install, and start using the Web Platform.
+For a more detailed explanation, see the [Installation][1] chapter of the Web Platform Documentation.

-1) Installing the Standard Edition
+1) Installing the Web Platform Edition
 ----------------------------------

-When it comes to installing the Symfony Standard Edition, you have the following options.
+When it comes to installing the Web Platform Edition, you have the following options.

+### GUI process
+The best and easiest way to install the Web Application is downloading the bundled archive (TODO: link) which provides a graphical installation process.

+This graphical process provides these features
+- multilingual installation process (German, English as of now)
+- composer.phar already bundled (will be updated with selfupdate)
+- unpacking the archive (the download archive contains both installation process files and the source archive; the latter is unpacked here)
+- using Composer to install the dependencies (no dev requirements)
+- configuration of global database (parameters.yml)
+- creation of necessary tables in that database
+- filling the database with needed contents (user groups, package information, etc.)
+- creation of first user (member of admin group which has access to all ROLE_* controlled areas)
+- switching to ACP
+- cleanup (removing installation files)
+- post-install configuration (each bundle can specify steps, the user is guided through all of them)
+  - this configuration process is optional and can be skipped
+  - for beginners it is **highly recommended** to use this guided process

+This installation process allows the installation of simple webspace while avoiding a massive FTP upload duration (uploading the unpacked version to webspace).

+### Composer + Symfony2 Standard Edition

+There is an alternative installation procedure as well.
+You can download the [Symfony2 Standard Edition][2] and then install this library via Composer.

+IMPORTANT: You are not done then.
+You have to manually call the installation process (TODO: how) to install the database contents.

-### Use Composer (*recommended*)
+### Composer all the way

-As Symfony uses [Composer][2] to manage its dependencies, the recommended way to create a new project is to use it.
+The final possibility is to install this Web Platform only with [Composer][3].

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:

     curl -s http://getcomposer.org/installer | php

-Then, use the `create-project` command to generate a new Symfony application:
+Then, use the `create-project` command to generate a new Web Platform application:

-    php composer.phar create-project symfony/framework-standard-edition path/to/install
+    php composer.phar create-project twomartens/web-platform-edition path/to/install

-Composer will install Symfony and all its dependencies under the `path/to/install` directory.
+Composer will install the Web Platform and all its dependencies under the `path/to/install` directory.

-### Download an Archive File

-To quickly test Symfony, you can also download an [archive][3] of the Standard Edition and unpack it somewhere under your web server root directory.

-If you downloaded an archive "without vendors", you also need to install all the necessary dependencies.
-Download composer (see above) and run the following command:

-    php composer.phar install
+IMPORTANT: You are not done then.
+You have to manually call the installation process (TODO: how) to install the database contents.

 2) Checking your System Configuration
 -------------------------------------

-Before starting coding, make sure that your local system is properly configured for Symfony.
+Before starting coding, make sure that your local system is properly configured for the Web Platform.

 Execute the `check.php` script from the command line: